TaizAlves/final_project/README.md

 - [JavaScript](https://www.javascript.com)

 ## :Project
 This is my final project for [Harvard CS50x course](https://cs50.harvard.edu/x/2020/).
 It´s called "Hatural Healing".
-At the site it´s possible to buy some products and, also, to ready some recipes and include one of your own.
+At the site it´s possible to buy some products and, also, to read some recipes and include one of your own.

 ### Description
 There are some pages that´s  only possible to access if you are logged in, such as add recipe, buy product and check your list of products "bought".